-- If the alternative explanation is not an AE, the alternative explanation should be recorded on the appropriate CRF - If the alternative explanation is an AE/SAE, the AE /SAE should be recorded in the CRF accordingly and follow the AstraZeneca standard processes.
+- If the alternative explanation is not an AE, record the alternative explanation on the appropriate eCRF. - If the alternative explanation is an AE/SAE, record the AE /SAE in the CRF accordingly and follow the AstraZeneca standard processes.

-If it is agreed that there is no explanation that would explain the ALT or AST and TBL elevations other than the IP:
+If it is agreed that there is no explanation that would explain the ALT or AST and TBL elevations other than the IMP:

-- Report an SAE (report term 'Hy's Law') according to AstraZeneca standard processes - The 'Medically Important' serious criterion should be used if no other serious criteria apply
+• Report an SAE (report term 'Hy's Law') according to AstraZeneca standard processes